Statement of Intent

 These signs and behaviours could indicate other problems, but bullying should be considered a possibility and should be investigated.

-- Report bullying incidents to the Club Welfare Officer
+- Report bullying incidents to our Club Safeguarding Officers

 - In cases of serious bullying, the incidents will be reported to the ECB Child Protection Team for advice via the County Welfare Officer